tronch0/rapidsnark/benchmark/README.md

-# Benchmark Tests for rapidsnark
+# Benchmark Tests

-This folder contains a series of benchmark tests and utilities designed to evaluate and optimize the performance of the rapidsnark prover with various circuits implementations.
+This folder contains a series of benchmark tests designed to evaluate the performance of rapidsnark prover with commonly circuits implementations.

 ## Overview

 The benchmark tests cover the most common circuit implementations, aiming to provide insight into the performance and cost of widely-used circuits.
-By offering a comprehensive set of benchmarking tests, we aim to foster a better understanding of the current performance levels of rapidsnark.
+By offering a comprehensive set of benchmarking tests, we aim to gain better understanding of the current performance levels of rapidsnark.

 ## Getting Started

-Before running the benchmark tests, ensure that you have followed the instructions in the main `README.md` file to set up the rapidsnark environment, and you have the prover executable in the `build`/`build_prover` folder.
+Before running the benchmark tests, ensure that you have followed the instructions in the main `README.md` file to set up the rapidsnark environment.
+Make sure you have the prover executable in the `build`/`build_prover` folder.

 A valid environment to run the benchmark tests contains the following:
  - prover executable in the `build`/`build_prover` folder